Caro2019ar/Java-Automation-Course-Solvd/README.md

 * DDL_DML: statements for SQL-database
 * dao_pattern: mysql connection and DAO pattern
 * dom_sax_stax: models to work with XML infosets
+* jaxb: using XSD schema to create java objects (list of objects) and from java to XML